SparrowTek/CoreCashu/README.md

 - The file-backed secure store encrypts at rest using AES.GCM, enforces `0o600` permissions, zeroizes files best-effort on deletion, and rejects malformed ciphertext.

 ### Secure storage status
-- `FileSecureStore` is the only shipped implementation today.
-It is suitable for controlled environments (server-side, Linux) but still requires external hardening for backups and password policy.
+- `KeychainSecureStore` now backs Apple platforms by default, keeping mnemonics and tokens inside the system Keychain.
+The implementation is a fresh prototype; expect additional polish around access groups, biometrics, and audit logging.
-- An Apple Keychain-based secure store is planned in Phase 2 of the production readiness roadmap; until then Apple platforms default to the in-memory store and should be considered unsafe for secrets beyond prototyping.
+- `FileSecureStore` remains the recommended option for Linux/server environments; pair it with host hardening and backup encryption.
-- `InMemorySecureStore` will remain for testing only and will be formally deprecated once platform-specific stores land.
+- `InMemorySecureStore` stays available for tests and ephemeral demos but should not be used for production secrets.

 ### Threat model snapshot
 - **Device compromise:** Secrets reside on-disk when using `FileSecureStore`; loss of the host or weak filesystem permissions exposes mnemonics and access tokens.
 Mitigation relies on host hardening and pending Keychain integration.